Lightning is one of the first signs of a monsoon storm.

 Lightning is simply electricity.
 It forms in the up and down air currents inside cumulonimbus clouds when water droplets, hail and ice crystals collide.

 The positive and negative electrical charges in the cloud separate from one another.
 The negative charge drops to the bottom while the positive charge stays in the middle and upper parts of the cloud.

 Lightning is the result of the build-up and discharge of electrical energy between the positive and negative charged areas.
 In other words, opposites attract.

-Very few lighting strikes will actually make it down to the ground.
-Strikes usually occur within a single cloud or from one cloud to another.
-Only about 20 percent of all lightning strikes will hit the ground.
+Only 20 percent of all lighting strikes actually make it down to the ground.
+Strikes more often occur within a single cloud or from one cloud to another.

 Lightning is very powerful and will seek the path of least resistance, striking whatever is closest to it.